 - Rheumatoid arthritis

 The list of substances and conditions that can lead to interstitial lung disease is long.
 Even so, in most cases, the causes are never found.
-Disorders without a known cause are grouped together under the label idiopathic pulmonary fibrosis or idiopathic interstitial lung disease.
+Disorders without a known cause are grouped together under the label of idiopathic interstitial pneumonias, the most common and deadly of which is idiopathic pulmonary fibrosis.